Giigdo/Comps/content/index.md

 ---
-title: Welcome to Quartz
+title: A Test Website
 ---

 # Welcome

-lorem ipsum.
+lorem ipsum m'f-ers.
+here is another line.
+and a third line